-FERC's July 28, 2022 Open Meeting resulted in three proposed rulemakings:
+There is no open meeting during August, and so here are the highlights from FERC's July 28, 2022, Open Meeting, which resulted in three proposed rulemakings that are currently open for comment:

 FERC issued a Notice of Proposed Rulemaking (NOPR) to modernize its accounting systems to better reflect the rapid changes in electric power market resources and technologies.
 The NOPR would modify FERC's Uniform System of Accounts by creating new accounts for wind, solar, and other non-hydro renewable assets; establishing a new functional class for energy storage accounts; codifying the accounting treatment for renewable energy credits; and creating new accounts for computer hardware, software, and communication equipment.
 Creation of these discrete accounts would provide more accurate information to FERC and the public during the ratemaking process by enabling more reasonable estimates for lifetimes of plant service and their recorded depreciation.
 Additionally, the NOPR seeks comments on whether the Chief Accountant should issue guidance on accounting for hydrogen.
 Comments on the NOPR will be due 45 days after publication in the Federal Register.